Is interpolation benign for random forest regression?: Experiments

 All the experiments are conducted using Python3.
 We use Scikit-learn RandomForestRegressor class to implement the Breiman RF model.
 We coded CRF, KeRF and AdaCRF models ourselves, mainly relying on \textit{numpy} and \textit{joblib} libraries for computation optimisation.
+Experiments were run on 4 16-cores CPU and took at most a few hours to run.